Is your page load speed lagging?

 Look at a CDN for Faster Page Load Speed

-A content delivery network (CDN) can be an effective way to increase your page load speed as well.
+A (CDN) can be an effective way to increase your page load speed as well.

 A CDN, essentially, is a network of geographically dispersed servers.